Prism (Katy Perry album): Background

 After concluding her California Dreams Tour, Perry stated that she intended to "live a little" before recording any new material that was "worth listening to".
 When ex-husband Russell Brand left her on December 30, 2011, she felt devastated and contemplated suicide.
 Perry revealed to Vogue in June 2012 that she planned to record a "darker" album than her previous records.
 She stated: "It was inevitable, after what I went through.
 If I had a time machine and could go back in time, I would.
 But I can't, so, you'll discover another part of me."
 To Interview, she mentioned that she aspired to include a more acoustic vibe to the record.

-Perry also said that her music would be getting "real fucking dark" and "shoegazing", though also stated that her fans would be able to relate to it.
+Perry also said that her music would be getting "real fucking dark" and "shoegazing", though she also stated that her fans would be able to relate to it.
 "I imagine that maybe my next record would be a little bit more of an artistic venture," she said.
 "Not that I'm going to self-sabotage either and be like, 'I'm going to make a crazy record that nobody really understands.'"
-That November, she later told Billboard about her plans for the album, saying she already envisioned several aspects of it.
+That November, she told Billboard about her plans for the album, saying she had already envisioned several aspects of it.
 Perry told the magazine that she already had songs and ideas, and knew the type of record she would make next.
 She also said that although she had not started recording yet, she already knew how the artwork, coloring and tone of the album would turn out.
 Perry further detailed: "I have to let the music take shape first.
 I even know what type of tour I'm doing next.
 I'll be very pleased if the vision I have in my head becomes a reality.
 But I have to honor the music."